ibm-cloud-docs/account/iam-service-roles.md

 | `conversation.environment.write` | Can rename, edit, or delete an environment | Manager, Writer |
 | `conversation.environment.read` | Can open and view an environment | Manager, Reader, Writer |
 | `conversation.release.write` | Can create or delete a Release for an Assistant | Manager, Version Maker, Writer |
-{: caption="Service actions - Watson Assistant" caption-side="top"}
+{: caption="Table 30.
+Service actions - Watson Assistant" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="conversation"}
 {: class="simple-tab-table"}